Photo by Panoramia

 By Heidi Noroozy

-Just a 30-minute flight across the Persian Gulf from Dubai, Kish is the only part of Iran that Americans can visit without jumping through hoops to get a visa.
+Just a 30-minute flight across the Persian Gulf from Dubai, Kish holds out a welcome mat to visitors who would otherwise have to jump through hoops to get a visa.
 A stamp in your passport at the airport of departure (Dubai, Istanbul, and a few other cities) gives you permission to stay for up to 14 days.
 The island is a trade-free zone, and along with the lower prices comes a more relaxed attitude toward all things Islamic, including the strict dress code.
-You’re not likely to see sun-bathers in bikinis and speedos, but you may notice a lot more bare skin here than any other part of the country.
-The laws aren’t different, I’m told – they’re just less rigorously enforced.
+You’re not likely to see sun-bathers in bikinis and speedos, but you may notice a lot more bare skin here than you could expect in any other part of the country.
+The laws aren’t different, I’m told—they’re just less rigorously enforced.

 But not all the time.
-Swimming, though actively encouraged , still remains gender-segregated, as in the rest of Iran, with a Ladies’ Beach and a Gentlemen’s Beach.
-There once was a co-ed area, but I’ve heard that it was recently closed.
+Swimming, though actively encouraged, still remains gender-segregated, as in the rest of Iran, with a Ladies’ Beach and a Gentlemen’s Beach.
+There once was a co-ed area, but I’ve heard that it’s been closed.

 The island has an interesting history.
 In ancient times, it was a crossroads for traders throughout the region.
 Marco Polo visited Kish and noted the quality of its pearls.
 The Greek admiral, Nearchus, who scouted the Gulf on the orders of Alexander the Great, stopped on Kish and described the island’s lovely palm groves.

-I’m not one for resorts, so Kish Island may seem as unlikely a destination for me as the Arctic armchair travels of my childhood.
+I’m not one for resorts, so Kish Island may seem an unlikely destination for me.
 But the island has a lot more to offer.
-When I go there, I’ll give the shopping malls, theme parks, and golf courses a miss and head for the really interesting spots:
+If I ever go there, and I’m sure I will, I’ll give the shopping malls, theme parks, and golf courses a miss and head for the really interesting spots:

 Photo by Mardetanha